-For information on our opening times and how to book for Mass, please visit our 'News' page by clicking here.
+For information on our opening times, please visit our 'Mass Times' page by clicking here.

 A very warm welcome to the website of the Roman Catholic Church of Our Lady and St Edmund in Abingdon.

 St Edmund Campion Deanery, Old Berkshire

 English Martyrs, Vale of White Horse Pastoral Area

 The Parish of Our Lady and St Edmund of Abingdon is a dynamic Roman Catholic community situated in the northern part of the Diocese of Portsmouth.
 Together with other four parishes, it belongs to the Thames Isis Pastoral Area, set up in 2006.
 It is also a member of “The Church in Abingdon”, an organisation which includes 14 different Christian congregations in Abingdon, and we greatly value our work together.